nla-group/slearn/paper/paper.md

 ## Statement of need

 To the best of our knowledge, this is the first module that conveniently combines symbolic time series representations with machine learning-based forecasting algorithms.
+By providing a consistent interface to symbolic representation and forecasting techniques we hope to facilitate research in the field and enable a more consistent comparison of emerging algorithms.

 ## Acknowledgements